Spring Core Annotations with Examples

 <bean class="com.javaguides.spring.Car">

-<property name="color" value="green" />
+<property name="color" value="green"/>

 </bean>

-@Value Annotation with Example
+5. @Value Annotation

 @Value("Default DBConfiguration")